-4Obviously, many artists use free or discarded materials because they don't have the financial resources to buy art supplies, and hence their aesthetic can simply be chalked up to a lack of means.
+&lt;sup>4Obviously, many artists use free or discarded materials because they don't have the financial resources to buy art supplies, and hence their aesthetic can simply be chalked up to a lack of means.
 But also prevalent among anarchist artists is the notion that trash is valueless from the standpoint of capitalism, and so by utilizing such material, one is creating something of noncapitalist value.
 Or at least throwing capitalism's excess in its face as some sort of incriminating evidence.
 This reduces capitalism to economics, though, and ignores Karl Marx's great insight: that capital is first and foremost a social relation.
 Whether one uses expensive or free art supplies, the social organization behind them both remains the same.
 But of course, even on the level of economics, waste management is a multitrillion dollar industry, utterly dependent on recycling and garbage.
 So whether you take a materialist or social theory perspective, a "cheap art" aesthetic is perfectly compatible with present-day forms of domination.
-Today's junk can easily become - and has - tomorwe share and enjoy together, in the open, always subject to use by all, subject only to directly democratic structures, and always the vigilant sentry of a better and better society.
+Today's junk can easily become - and has - tomorrow's boutique item; society's rejects (from punks to urban black youth) can become and have - tomorrow's formula for hipster culture.